 - Christleton Primary School does have a complaints procedure in place.
 Details of this can be obtained from Mr Mitchell, the headteacher, or from the school website

-If you wish to discuss your child’s educational needs or are unhappy about something regarding the support provided by school for your child, please contact the school office to arrange a meeting with the class teacher, SENCO (Miss Williams) or Mr Mitchell.
+If you wish to discuss your child’s educational needs or are unhappy about something regarding the support provided by school for your child, please contact the school office to arrange a meeting with the class teacher, SENCO (Miss Shepherd) or Mr Mitchell.

 If you are considering sending your child to Christleton Primary School, you can ring the school on 01244 981 189 to make an appointment with the Headteacher, Mr Mitchell to arrange a visit to the school.
 During the visit you will be given a tour of the school.
-At that point you will be given opportunities to discuss your child’s specific needs and ask any questions relating to your child’s education with the SENCO (Miss Williams).
+At that point you will be given opportunities to discuss your child’s specific needs and ask any questions relating to your child’s education with the SENCO (Miss Shepherd).

 My Mind is an NHS website, run by Cheshire and Wirral Partnership CAMHS.
 This site has been developed for everyone interested in the mental health and well-being of children and young people across Cheshire and Wirral.